dfelinto/blender-manual/manual/constraints/tracking/track_to.rst

  .. warning::

-   FIXME - warning body below

 	If you choose the same axis for :guilabel:`To` and :guilabel:`Up`, the constraint will not be functional anymore (red state).